We all know that plastic is a problem in our world.

 In order to address this problem, Reform Studio has invented Plastex, a sustainable material made by weaving plastic bags collected from factories' waste.
-Plastex can become many things including a textile product and the upholstery of a chair.
+Plastex can be turned into many things including a textile product and the upholstery of a chair.

-Besides being environmentally friendly, this project is helping local communities in Egypt, empowering craftsmen and women and giving a boost to hand-weaving, a craft that is getting lost with time.
+Besides being environmentally friendly, this project is helping local communities in Egypt, empowering craftsmen and women while giving a boost to hand-weaving – a craft that is getting lost with time.

 Category: Conscious Innovation Projects

 The Precious Plastic project aims at empowering people to act against plastic pollution.
-Dave Hakkens has designed plastic recycling workspaces that fit into a shipping container and include everything from shredding to moulding new objects.
+Dave Hakkens has designed plastic recycling workspaces that fit into a shipping container and include everything – from shredding to moulding equipment.
 Basically, trash enters the workspace and new objects leave it!

 Spreading the plastic recycling challenge

-The Guiltless Plastic initiative wanted to involve the entire design community.
-Well-known designers have also been invited to join the challenge and their creations - the Ro Plastic-Master’s Pieces - were exposed during Milan Design Week in the Railway Pavilion of Science and Technology's museum.
+The Guiltless Plastic initiative aimed at involving the entire design community.
+Therefore, very renowned designers have also been invited to join the challenge!
+Their creations – the Ro Plastic-Master’s Pieces – have been exposed during Milan Design Week in the Railway Pavilion of Science and Technology's museum.
 Practically, there were recycled plastic designs among old train locomotives; so much Rossana Orlandi's style!

 A 3D printed chandelier, made of recycled poly-carbonate.
-The shape is a tribute to the iconic vase of the Bauhaus designer Wilhelm Wagenfeld.
-And the production exploits an innovative technology of our era (3D printing), just like the vase was made with an innovative technology of that time (the blow-and-blow technique).
+Its shape is a tribute to the iconic vase of the Bauhaus designer Wilhelm Wagenfeld.
+Production exploits an innovative technology of our era (3D printing), just like the vase was made with an innovative technology of that time (the blow-and-blow technique).